thoughtworks-jumpstart/jumpstart/front-end-web-development/react/state.md

 Here is another [highly recommended article](https://daveceddia.com/react-redux-immutability-guide/) to help you understand:

-* What is Immutability?
+* What is immutability?
 * What’s a “Side Effect”?
-* Why Immutability Is Important In React
+* Why immutability is important in React
-* How Referential Equality Works in JS
+* How referential equality works in JS
-* Does const Enforce Immutability?
+* Does const enforce immutability?
-* Easy State Updates with Immer
+* Easy state updates with immer.js

-You can ignore the part on Redux if you haven't learnt about it.
+You can ignore the parts on Redux if you haven't learnt about it.

+### Don't call setState in some React lifecycle methods like `render`

+There are some React lifecyle methods where you should not call `setState`.
+You can find more discussion in [this article](https://itnext.io/react-setstate-usage-and-gotchas-ac10b4e03d60)

 ## What is the difference between state and props?